garminwizard/garminwizard/homepage/docs/garminwizard.md

 sidebar_position: 3
 ---
 <div>
-    At the time of downloading, Garmin had a total of
+    At the time of downloading, <span id="productDownloadDatePlaceholder"></span>, Garmin had a total of
     <span id="productCountPlaceholder"></span> watches on their web pages.

     These watches had a total of <span id="specificationCountPlaceholder"></span> specifications to choose